hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 {payload}
 ```

-Call a function (by default the call is asynchronous, add the `/sync` parameter for synchronous call), no signature authentication requirements.
+Call a function (by default the call is asynchronous, add the `/sync` parameter for synchronous call).

+**The endpoint should be `$region.hyperfunc.io`, and no signature authentication requirements.**

 **Example call**: